patternfly/patternfly-org/packages/v4/patternfly-docs/content/accessibility/alert/alert.md

 To implement an accessible PatternFly **alert**:

-- Add an [alert group](/components/alert-group) for alerts to be rendered inside of.
+- Add an [alert group](/components/alert-group) for an alert to be rendered inside of if you intend or expect the alert to dynamically appear or update, such as a toast alert.

 ## Testing